 Most of the time, when a recipe calls for cream of whoknowswhat, I can use sour cream with great results.
 CREAM-of and sour CREAM.
 See?
 It makes perfect sense to me.
 I know – your mind is totally blown right now.
 Cream all around!
 I love cream – it makes life happy.
 Butter is made from cream.
 It all makes sense now.
 I must stop before I get too giddy!

-So, anyway…here is a yummy soup.
+So, anyway…here is a yummy corn chowder.
 Proof that SAD (Standard American Diet) recipes are easy to convert to whole-food cheap recipes…most of the time.
 There are always exceptions – thankfully this wasn’t one of them, otherwise there would be no post today.

 Crock Pot Corn Chowder